AdelHamed-X/monty/README.md

 # monty
-This is a team project at Holberton School in which we practice the implementation of Stacks &amp; Queues using the Monty Opcodes
+This is a team project at ALX in which we practice the implementation of Stacks &amp; Queues using the Monty Opcodes